A historic walk along Calle Larios at Christmas time

 The first major project carried out by Ximenez was in Estepona.
 Today the lights are installed in New York, Moscow, Berlin, Madrid, Malaga, Vigo, Barcelona, Brussels, Dubai, Bogota, Perth, Malabo, Mexico City, Denver, Milan, Oslo and London.

 The day it snowed in Calle Larios.
-Last year we were able to enjoy a very different picture when it “snowed” in Malaga.
+In 2022 we were able to enjoy a very different picture when it “snowed” in Malaga.

 In fact, it was a half-hour hailstorm that dyed the streets white.
 It is very, very rare that it snows in Malaga as it did in that historic year 1954.